paperattachment/TED-KISS/README.md

-# TED-KISS: a Known-Item Speech Search benchmark
+# TED-KISS: a Known-Item Speech video Search benchmark
-The attachment files of SIGIR 2018 submission 705.
+The attachment files of CIKM 2018 submission 1380.

 ### Table of Contents